-(Proposition 215), found in Section 11362.5 of the Health and Safety Code.
+1 (Proposition 215), found in Section 11362.5 of the Health and 2 Safety Code.

-- (g) "Medical cannabis flowers" means the flowers of a plant described in subdivision (b), which excludes the leaves and stems, that are intended to be sold for use by medical cannabis patients in California pursuant to the Compassionate Use Act of 1996 (Proposition 215), found in Section 11362.5 of the Health and Safety Code. - (h) "Medical cannabis leaves" means all parts of a plant described in subdivision (b), other than cannabis flowers, that are intended to be sold for use by medical cannabis patients in California pursuant to the Compassionate Use Act of 1996 (Proposition 215), found in Section 11362.5 of the Health and Safety Code. - (i) "Medical cannabis product" means "medical cannabis" as defined in Section 19300.5 of the Business and Professions Code. - (j) "Qualified nonprofit organization" means an organization exempt from tax as an organization described in Section 501(c)(3) of the Internal Revenue Code. - (k) "Person" includes any individual, firm, partnership, joint venture, limited liability company, association, social club, fraternal organization, corporation, estate, trust, business trust, receiver, assignee for the benefit of creditors, trustee, trustee in bankruptcy, syndicate, or any other group or combination acting as a unit. - (1) "Sale" means the transfer of title or possession for consideration in any manner or by any means whatever. - (m) "Use" includes the exercise of any right or power over medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants, except that it does not include the sale of medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants in the regular course of business.
-"Use" includes a withdrawal of medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants from inventory and use in the manufacture of a medical cannabis product.
+- (g) "Medical cannabis flowers" means the flowers of a plant described in subdivision (b), which excludes the leaves and stems, that are intended to be sold for use by medical cannabis patients in California pursuant to the Compassionate Use Act of 1996 (Proposition 215), found in Section 11362.5 of the Health and Safety Code. - (h) "Medical cannabis leaves" means all parts of a plant described in subdivision (b), other than cannabis flowers, that are intended to be sold for use by medical cannabis patients in California pursuant to the Compassionate Use Act of 1996 (Proposition 215), found in Section 11362.5 of the Health and Safety Code.

+(h) "Medical cannabis product" means "medical cannabis" as defined in Section 19300.5 of the Business and Professions Code.

+(j

+(i) "Qualified nonprofit organization" means an organization exempt from tax as an organization described in Section 501(c)(3) of the Internal Revenue Code.

+(k)

+(j) "Person" includes any individual, firm, partnership, joint venture, limited liability company, association, social club, fraternal organization, corporation, estate, trust, business trust, receiver, assignee for the benefit of creditors, trustee, trustee in bankruptcy, syndicate, or any other group or combination acting as a unit.

+(k) "Sale" means the transfer of title or possession for consideration in any manner or by any means whatever.

+(1) "Use" includes the exercise of any right or power over medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants, and medical cannabis product except that it does not include the sale of medical cannabis flowers, medical cannabis leaves, and immature medical cannabis-plants plants, and medical cannabis product in the regular course of business.
+"Use" includes a withdrawal of medical cannabis flowers, medical cannabis leaves, and flowers and immature medical cannabis plants from inventory and use in the manufacture of a medical cannabis product.